Career Paths for Respiratory Therapists

 Neonatal and Pediatric Respiratory Care Specialist

 Neonatal and pediatric RTs work with premature babies, newborns, infants, toddlers, and children.
 Both CRTs and RRTs work as neonatal and pediatric RTs, although some hospitals may require the RRT credential.
-All RTs can earn the Neonatal-Pediatric Specialist (NPS) credential.
-RTs with this specialty can work in hospitals with neonatal and pediatric units or children’s hospitals.
+This specialized work is highly valued, with salaries generally ranging from $75,000 to $98,000 annually.

 Pulmonary Function Technologist